 Services provided may include evaluation, consultation/coaching, direct intervention, as well as adaptive/specialized equipment to ensure student safety and access to instruction.

-In addition, Cascade Regional provides contracted consultation services to school districts for students with mild-to-moderate fine or gross motor needs and augmentative communication for students with expressive communication difficulties.
+In addition, Cascade Regional provides contracted consultation services to school districts for students with mild-to-moderate fine or gross motor needs and alternative/augmentative communication for students with expressive communication difficulties.
 The program staff consists of licensed teachers in special education, speech/language pathologists and licensed occupational and physical therapists.
 The program’s mission is to ensure equal access to educational services through collaboration with school districts and EI/ECSE programs so that children are ready to learn.
 Services may include specially designed instruction in academic areas, Braille, language development, sign language, consultation, assessment, instruction, and adaptive or specialized materials and equipment.

 Cascade Regional staff provides consultation and training to local educational staff and parents to assist teams in implementing the individualized family service plan (IFSP) or the individualized education plan (IEP).
 The need for these services is identified through the IFSP or the IEP process and is developed cooperatively with the Regional Program and local school districts.
 Consultation may include: